The CWPPRA Legislation

 To date, Louisiana has already lost coastal land area equal to the size of the state

 of Delaware.
-This loss is at an average rate of an acre every 38 minutes.
+This loss is at an average rate of a football field every hour.
 If the

 current rate of loss is not slowed by the year 2040, an additional 800,000 acres

 of wetlands will disappear, and the Louisiana shoreline will advance inland as much